MinWin: Windows 7

-In October 2007, Eric Traut, a developer at Microsoft, demonstrated a self-contained MinWin system, made up of about 100 files, on which a basic HTTP server was running.
+In October 2007, Eric Traut, a manager at Microsoft, demonstrated a self-contained MinWin system, made up of about 100 files, on which a basic HTTP server was running.

 Traut noted that MinWin takes up about 25 MB on disk and has a working set (memory usage) of 40 MB.
 It lacked a graphical user interface and is interfaced using a full-screen command line interface.
 Traut explained during the demo that MinWin would not be offered as a stand-alone product, but would instead be used as the basis for future operating system releases such as Windows 7.

 Several months after Traut's demonstration, some confusion arose from an interview by Ina Fried of CNET's News.com with Steven Sinofsky, the vice-president of Windows engineering at Microsoft.
 Sinofsky described the Windows 7 kernel as a further evolution of the Windows Server 2008 kernel, itself an evolution of the Windows Vista kernel.
 This was interpreted by web sites such as Slashdot to mean that Windows 7 would not include MinWin.
 Mark Russinovich suggested that some of the confusion surrounding MinWin may be related to the imprecise use of the word "kernel"; MinWin is not, in and of itself a kernel, but rather a set of components that includes both the Windows NT Executive and several other components that Russinovich has described as "Cutler's NT".